google/pprof/doc/README.md

 * In terms of nodes, we notice that:
-  * `NewWriter` has a small flat value and a small cum value because the node is small and grey
+  * `NewWriter` has a small flat value and a small cum value because the the font is small and the node is grey
-  * `deflate` has a large flat value and a large cum value because the node is large and red
+  * `deflate` has a large flat value and a large cum value because the font is large and the node is red
   * `Flush` has a small flat value and a large cum value because the node is small and red.